srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     Once the `create_device_certificate` command has completed, the generated X.509 device certificate will be named `new-device.cert.pfx`, and will be located within the `/certs` sub-directory.

-    > [!NOTE] This command overwrites the existing certificate.
+    > **Note**:  This command overwrites the existing certificate.
 If you want to create a certificate for multiple devices, ensure you copy the `new-device.cert.pfx` each time.

 1. Run the following command to download the generated X.509 device certificate from the Cloud Shell to your local machine: